-By taking this online Regulation B: Credit Applications course, the user will learn:
+By taking this online Regulation B: Credit Applications course, the user will learn to:

 - List the prohibited bases under Regulation B